 Remember, the whole purpose of my website is to record recipes that my children like so that maybe one day they can cook for themselves.
 Also, it’s to examine what we eat, not to the point of paralysis, but to help ourselves try to avoid some of modern society’s dietary ills and diseases.
 I have a hard time seeing how matzo balls a couple of times a year really fits into our rising rates of cancer, obesity and diabetes.

-Along with the matzo, my grandmother started a few vegetables out in a pan with a few tablespoons of chicken fat, or schmaltz, as she likes to call it.
-I don’t usually keep a ton of schmaltz on hand, and have found that butter works just fine as well.
+Along with the matzo, my grandmother started a few vegetables out in a pan with a few tablespoons of chicken fat, or schmaltz, as she liked to call it.
+I don’t always have schmaltz on hand, and have found that butter works pretty well if that is more in line with what you normally have in your cupboard.

 Once you have everything diced and measured out, the whole process actually goes pretty quickly.
 The hardest part is simply the stirring of the mixture to help the matzo dry back out from having soaked it in water.
 But just remember as you stir that every few minutes you get to take a break to add in another ingredient.